grempe/sirp/README.md

 its public key.

-Unlike other common challenge-response authentication protocols, such as Kerberos and SSL, SRP does not rely on an external infrastructure of trusted key servers or complex certificate management.
+Unlike other common challenge-response authentication protocols, such as Kerberos and SSL, SiRP does not rely on an external infrastructure of trusted key servers or complex certificate management.

 ## Compatibility